SharePoint/sp-dev-docs/docs/apis/webhooks/sharepoint-webhooks-using-azure-functions.md

 <br/>

 To avoid unathorized usage of your Azure Function, the caller needs to specify a code when calling your function.
-This code can be retreived via the **Manage** screen.
+This code can be retrieved via the **Manage** screen.

 ![Azure Function webhook URL](../../images/webhook-azure-function7.png)